 \item Pileup regime: at larger radii, lower gas densities mean that the migration time is longer than typical AGN lifetimes, and ECOs exist in a zero-migration limit.
 In this regime, ECOs are formed and/or captured until the disk stabilizes itself against further fragmentation, where the number density of ECOs is determined by the need to maintain at least marginal Toomre stability ($Q_T\geq 1$) with efficient mixing of feedback heat ($\mathfrak{M}_\varphi \geq 1$).

 \end{enumerate}

 From our results, it is clear that neither of these regimes can describe a full AGN accretion disk.
 The pileup solution is generally valid at the outer radii, and the CMI solution in the inner radii, with an intermediate gap covering roughly one order of magnitude in radius where neither solution is valid.
 Understanding this intermediate regime is beyond the scope of this paper, as it requires the solution of the full time-dependent set of disk equations.
-The results for the steady-state equations nevertheless lead us to the following main conclusions: \begin{itemize} \item Stellar feedback is inefficient and self-limiting, as the end result of disk-mode star formation is the production of embedded compact objects.
+The results for the steady-state equations nevertheless lead us to the following main conclusions: \begin{enumerate} \item Stellar feedback is inefficient and self-limiting, as the end result of disk-mode star formation is the production of ECOs.
 Once the first generation of massive stars have exploded as core collapse SNe, accretion feedback from ECOs will dominate the AGN energy equation at most radii.
-In order to create a self-regulating disk via feedback from ECOs, we cannot consider azimuthally-averaged Toomre stability parameters, as $Q_{\rm T}=1$ zones will usually fail to mix heat through all azimuthal sectors.
-Requiring that an effective heat mixing parameter $\mathfrak{M}_\varphi \ge 1$ creates large zones with $Q_T\gg1$.
+In order to create a self-regulating disk via feedback from ECOs, we cannot consider azimuthally averaged Toomre stability parameters, as $Q_{\rm T}=1$ zones will usually fail to mix heat through all azimuthal sectors.
+Requiring that an effective heat-mixing parameter $\mathfrak{M}_\varphi \ge 1$ creates large zones with $Q_T\gg1$.

-\item Similar to past self-regulating AGN models, at large radii our disks are much puffier (greater aspect ratio $H/R$, lower density $\rho \propto Q_{\rm T}^{-1}$) than a Shakura-Sunyaev type disk.
-This results in much shorter viscous timescales at large radii (in the pileup regime) and helps to solve the inflow timescale problem of simple Shakura-Sunyaev AGN disk models.
-In particular, FDAFs extend the range of validity of local $\alpha$-viscosity prescriptions by 1-2 orders of magnitude in radius.
+\item Similar to past self-regulating AGN models, at large radii our disks are much puffier (greater aspect ratio $H/R$, lower density $\rho \propto Q_{\rm T}^{-1}$) than a Shakura--Sunyaev-type disk.
+This results in much shorter viscous timescales at large radii (in the pileup regime) and helps to solve the inflow timescale problem of simple Shakura--Sunyaev AGN disk models.
+In particular, FDAFs extend the range of validity of local $\alpha$ viscosity prescriptions by one to two orders of magnitude in radius.

-\item At small radii, inside the Shakura-Sunyaev Toomre instability point, FDAF solutions (i.e. the CMI regime) usually default to Shakura-Sunyaev like ones, with the exception of the highest SMBH masses $M$ and the highest ECO inflow rates $\dot{M}_\bullet$.
-For $M\lesssim 10^8 M_\odot$, a Shakura-Sunyaev like model provides a good approximation for disk structure for any realistic ECO inflow rate.
+\item At small radii, inside the Shakura--Sunyaev Toomre instability point, FDAF solutions (i.e. the CMI regime) usually default to Shakura--Sunyaev-like ones, with the exception of the highest SMBH masses $M$ and the highest ECO inflow rates $\dot{M}_\bullet$.
+For $M\lesssim 10^8 M_\odot$, a Shakura--Sunyaev-like model provides a good approximation for disk structure for any realistic ECO inflow rate.